pastelgf/rootandsteel.github.io/rules.md

 Every level a character levels up they gain 1 maximum xylem, as well as their choice of 1 maximum supplies or 1 maximum recovery.

 At levels 2, 3, and 4 a character picks a feat for one of their class's or kin's features, or replaces a class feature with a different class' feature.
 You cannot replace all of your class' features this way.
+As well, a character improves one of the four attack types (strike, shoot, shape, alter) by 1.

 At levels 5 and 10, a character also gains one attribute point, a new background of the player's choice, 4 hit points, and 1 readied slot.